“You should try content marketing for real estate.”

 This approach can bring the potential customer from knowing to liking to trusting you.

 Thus, you can create realtor content for each estate of product or service awareness.

-Realtor Content Examples According to Product or Service Awareness for Our Florida Fanboy Bill
+Content Examples for Realtors According to Product or Service Awareness

 Let’s use some examples to bring the above point home.

 Unawareness Stage Content

 Remember, in our example, our Bill doesn’t even know or realize he has a need for a second home in Florida.